 Program entry and curriculum details can be found here and in the BCA Program Outline.

 *Units of study are called variously, units, subjects, courses or papers at different universities.
 A unit of study in the BCA program of courses is generally referred to as a unit.
-Units are one semester in length (with the exception of Workplace Project Portfolio [WPP] at the Masters level, which may comprise more than one unit).
+Units are one semester in length (with the exception of the Biostatistics Research/Practical Project/Thesis [WPP] at the Masters level, which may comprise more than one unit).
 There are two semesters in the academic year, semester one starting in late February or early March and semester two in late July, with a mid-year break between the two.
 (People wishing to enrol at the University of Queensland (UQ) please note: UQ calls units of study courses and what they refer to as a unit is half a standard UQ course.
 So 2 UQ units = 1 UQ course, which is equivalent to one unit of study.)